-The rising risk of showdown between Trump and Iran - BBC News
+The rising risk of showdown between Trump and Iran

 If President Trump delivers on his pledge to mend fences with Russia that could also impact on the US relationship with Iran.

-"Tehran's biggest fear is that Trump will seek to move Russia away from Iran in order to open space for Russia-America co-operation in Syria and across the Middle East," says Alex Vatanka of the East-West Institute.
+"Tehran's biggest fear is that Trump will seek to move Russia away from Iran in order to open space for Russia-America co-operation in Syria and across the Middle East," says Alex Vatanka of the Middle East Institute.

 Going forward there will be many possible flashpoints for tension between Iran and the US.